 Among the indigenous peoples of sub-Saharan Africa, headdresses have long been worn as a sign of cultural identity and social status.

 Imbued with symbolism, they are an art form unto themselves, differing widely from culture to culture.

-During royal court affairs, tribal chiefs and dignitaries in the Cameroonian Kingdoms wear a spectacular headdress known as the Tyn, or Juju hat.
+During royal court affairs, Bamileke tribal chiefs and dignitaries in the Cameroonian Kingdoms wear a spectacular headdress known as the Tyn, or Juju hat.
 Woven onto a raffia base, its long feathers splay out into huge circles, making the Juju hat a piece of impactful wall art.

-The highly individualized hats of the Lega People from the Democratic Republic of Congo on the other hand, are completely different.
+The highly individualized hats of the Lega People from Congo on the other hand, are completely different.
 Small, precious and conical in shape, with an emphasis on a central decorative protrusion sometimes incorporating a bird’s beak, Lega hats are densely decorated with shells, buttons and other artifacts, covering a woven raffia base.

-The “Botolo” or chief’s hat, from the Ekonda People of the Democratic Republic of Congo are highly idiosyncratic raffia hats, built up into a pagoda-like tower of successively smaller hats, stacked on top of each other.
+The “Botolo” or chief’s hat, from the Ekonda People, also in Congo, are highly idiosyncratic raffia hats, built up into a pagoda-like tower of successively smaller hats, stacked on top of each other.
 Despite their deep roots in tribal tradition, these hats resemble a surrealist sculpture: a hat, upon a hat, upon a hat, upon a hat, until one imagines reaching the sky.
 The large polished metal disks that are often attached to the overall structure only add to the impact of these magical objects.